 Obviously, Eq.(1) opens the road to generalisation of ppt-separability/entanglement criterion on arbitrary quantum composite systems and ensembles.
 On one hand, within the terminology proposed in the above a true physical background of Peres-Horodecki separability criterion is now revealed: \textit{Only when quantum states of constituent subsystems are separable from each other the LCR-procedure in any constituent subsystem is possible independently from the other constituent subsystems/parties of the entire quantum system.} Nothing prevents this situation from being experimentally modelled and observed, hence, corresponded pt- (or equally, LCR-) transformed density matrix should preserve its probabilistic (or equally density matrix-) meaning due to the positivity of its eigenvalues ( ppt-separability criterion).
-On the other hand, for any degree of entanglement between quantum states of constituent subsystems \textit{the possibility of the LCR- procedure on any fraction of subsystems being entangled with the rest of subsystems in a given quantum system would authomatically presume the uncertainty of a global time arrow for the entire (entangled) quantum system}. \textit{The latter uncertainty, in turn, forbids any well-defined independent temporal evolution of any among system's constituent parties being entangled with each other, because the opposite situation (i.e. the possibility of such independent time evolution of any entangled subsystems) would automatically imply e.g. the possibility of a superluminal signaling between the LCR-transformed subsystems and the rest of the ensemble as a result of the entanglement between them, which, of course, is not the case in nature.
+On the other hand, for any degree of entanglement between quantum states of constituent subsystems \textit{the possibility of the LCR- procedure on any fraction of subsystems being entangled with the rest of subsystems in a given quantum system would automatically presume the uncertainty of a global time arrow for the entire (entangled) quantum system}. \textit{The latter uncertainty, in turn, forbids any well-defined independent temporal evolution of any among system's constituent parties being entangled with each other, because the opposite situation (i.e. the possibility of such independent time evolution of any entangled subsystems) would automatically imply e.g. the possibility of a superluminal signalling between the LCR-transformed subsystems and the rest of the ensemble as a result of the entanglement between them, which, of course, is not the case in nature.
 Thus, the LCR (or pt-) procedure performed on density matrices which encode entangled quantum states can never lead to any observable consequences resulting in the presence of negative numbers among the eigenvalues of such LCR transformed density matrices. } Interestingly, the validity of the above statement has been recently supported indirectly by the general claim being proven in Ref.\cite{33} about the impossibility of any LOCC- (local operation assisted by classical communication) transformations performed on any constituent parties of any multi-partite entangled quantum system.